 For many, participating insurance plans like ULIPs represents a very safe and stable investment vehicle that offers dual benefits of insurance and returns.
 The returns received from unit linked insurance plans are responsive to market interest rates.
 Moreover, there are also ULIP tax benefits which fall under the Exempt-Exempt-Exempt (EEE) tax structure i.e. exempted at investment stage, exempted at accrual and exempted at withdrawal.
 The cash value in your life insurance policy is further protected both by the total assets of the life insurance company, as well as the insurance regulator IRDA’s guidelines.
 If you are looking for a stable investment with good returns, tax advantages as well as life insurance benefits, a participating policy like ULIP is the best choice.
 You can buy a unit linked insurance plan online with Finserv MARKETS to enjoy all of these benefits.

 Participating policies exists with a relatively insignificant risk while non-participating life insurance policies are more secured as they offer only guaranteed benefits.
 However, there are safe and stable participating policies such as unit linked insurance plans.
 You can enjoy both high ULIP returns and tax benefits with such an investment.
+Learn more about the latest and best Investment options only on Finserv MARKETS Investment App.

 “Finserv MARKETS, a subsidiary of Bajaj Finserv, is a one-stop digital marketplace that has been created for consumers on the go.
 It offers 500+ financial and lifestyle products, all at one place.
 At Finserv MARKETS, we understand that every individual is different.
 And that’s why we have invested in creating a proposition – Offers You Value.
 A value proposition that ensures you get offers which are tailor made for you.
 We also offer an amazing product range and unique set of online offers across Loans, Insurance, Investment, Payments and an exclusive EMI store.
 Be it in helping you achieve your financial life goals or offering you the latest gadgets, we strive to offer what you are looking for.
 From simple and fast loan application processes to seamless and hassle-free claim-settlements, from no cost EMIs to 4 hours product delivery, we works towards fulfilling all your personal and financial needs .
 What’s more!
 Now enjoy the same benefits in just one click with our Finserv MARKETS App.”